The Gregath Publishing Company

 Q. How did Gregath publishing begin, what is it's purpose and why did you take on the family business?

-A. The Gregath Publishing Company was established in the early 70s as a means to publish family history and genealogy books at a fair price and in a easy manner.
+A. Gregath Co. was established in the early 70s as a means to publish family history and genealogy books at a fair price and in a easy manner.
 My mother and grandmother started the business and I just naturally took the next step, as an author and research, and went into the family business.
 I could do this and remain a 'stay at home' mother.
 Since my daughter, Carrie, grew up around research, writing, and publishing, she was a natural.
 In fact, her extra spending money often came from manuscript preparation and computer, while in school.
 You can learn a little more about us by checking our website at the URL below.

 Q. What personal satisfaction do you get from learning of your past relatives?